freenas/freenas-docs/userguide/snippets/xseries.rst

-   **After use, disconnect the black USB serial cable from the X10.**
+   **After use, disconnect the black USB serial cable from the X series.**

-Proceed to :ref:`Using the X10 Console`.
+Proceed to :ref:`Using the X Series Console`.

 With the Serial Cable
 ^^^^^^^^^^^^^^^^^^^^^

-The X10 console can be directly connected to a serial terminal program by temporarily disconnecting the gray serial cable from the system console serial port, #10 on
+The X series console can be directly connected to a serial terminal program by temporarily disconnecting the gray serial cable from the system console serial port, #10 on
-:numref:`Figure %s <x10_back>`,
+:numref:`Figure %s <x_back>`,
 and temporarily connecting the black USB serial cable to that port.

 Connect the USB end of the black USB serial cable to a laptop or desktop computer running serial terminal software.
-See :ref:`X10_Out-of-Band Serial Terminal Communication Settings` for the serial device name.
+See :ref:`x_Out-of-Band Serial Terminal Communication Settings` for the serial device name.
 Set the terminal software to:

 *115200 baud, 8 data bits, no stop bits, no parity, no flow control*

-Wait two minutes after the X10 has been connected to power, then press :kbd:`Enter` to display the console menu.
-Find the message starting with :literal:`The web user interface is at:` and write down the IP address shown. **After viewing the X10 console, disconnect the black USB serial cable and reconnect the gray System Management cable** to the system serial console port, #10 on :numref:`Figure %s <x10_back>`.
+Wait two minutes after the X series has been connected to power, then press :kbd:`Enter` to display the console menu.
+Find the message starting with :literal:`The web user interface is at:` and write down the IP address shown.
+**After viewing the X series console, disconnect the black USB serial cable and reconnect the gray System Management cable** to the system serial console port, #10 on :numref:`Figure %s <x_back>`.

 .. raw:: latex